albee/trace/TUTORIAL.md

 ## trace_msgs

-Custom msg definitions used by ROAM nodes.
+Custom msg definitions used by TRACE nodes.

 ## motion_planner_interface

-The nodelet running DLR's export-controlled executable.
-The executable itself resides in data/ and is NOT in this public repository.
-There are currently some demo versions available provided by DLR.
+An interface to output of a motion planner.
+Demonstration motion plans are available in `data/input/sample-trajectories` for demonstration purposes.

 ## uc_bound

 Uncertainty characterizer, produces an uncertainty bound used by the Tube MPC.

-## uc_bound_dummy_est

-Stand-in estimator for intermediate testing.